manjula-dube/react-advanced-patterns/hoc/README.md

 The drawback to HOC's is prop-collision.
 A component wrapped with two or more higher order methods could have props of the same name and any one of those could be overriden.
 This is where render-props comes to the rescue.

 For prop-collision lets take the same example as the one in the example section.
-What instead of one set of data, I have to render two sets of data.
-Which means I need two fetch hoc's
+What if instead of one set of data, I have to render two sets of data, which means I need two fetch hoc's.

-The code will be something like this
+The code will be something like this -

 ```jsx
 let App = fetchHOC({ url: 'my-url-1' })(App)